kntln/Video_Games_Sales/README.md

 **Result:**

 The model 2 accuracy increases to 84.3% when the feature engineering is applied on the input data.
 The precision and recall values also rises for the low sales class, this may due to an increase in the input rows.
+However, due to the data imbalance, further optimization is needed to increase the sampling of the medium and high sale classes.

 The following images show the classification report of model 1 where all missing critic score values are dropped (left) and model 2, where the missing critic score values are replaced by an average group values (right).